 This organization includes three types of faculty: permanent professors, professors on double appointments, and collaborating professors.
 Double-appointment professors teach and conduct research both at their home schools, institutes or the various research centers of Kyoto University, and at the Graduate School.
 They hold professorships at two institutions within Kyoto University for a limited term.
 Collaborating professors are professors who teach and conduct their research not only at the institution within Kyoto University to which they have been appointed, but also at the Graduate School.
 These three types of faculty, together with visiting professors, explore global environmental issues and develop advanced technologies related to global environmental problems.
-Predicated on the desire to achieve global benefits, ecological conservation and recycling of natural resources, the Hall of Global Environmental Research is composed of the research departments, the Hall is organized in three research groups, the departments of Global Ecology, Technology and Ecology, and Natural Resources.
+Predicated on the desire to achieve global benefits, ecological conservation and recycling of natural resources, the Hall of Global Environmental Research is composed of three research groups, the departments of Global Ecology, Technology and Ecology, and Natural Resources.

-nv vironmental Management

-, '' OF GLOBAL ENVIRONMENTAL RESEARCH

-)( epartment of Global Ecology

-Global Environmental Policy

-Global Ecological Economics

-Sustainable Rural Development

-Resource Recycling Science

-Studies of Human and Environmental Symbiosis

-Environmental Marketing Management

-Environmental Perspectives in Asian Economic History

-Environmental Education

-)6 epartment of Technology and Ecology

-Environmentally-friendly Industries for Sustainable Development

-Environmental Infrastructure Engineering

-Global Environmental Architecture

-Environmental Biotechnology

-Landscape Ecology and Planning

-Environmental Systems Biology

-De epartment of Natural Resources

-Regional Planning

-Earthquake Disaster Risk Management

-Atmospheric Chemistry

-Ecosystem Production and Dynamics
+SCHOOL OF GLOBAL ENVIRONMENTAL STUDIES Global Environmental Studies •••• Environmental Management HALL OF GLOBAL ENVIRONMENTAL RESEARCH Department of Global Ecology Global Environmental Policy Global Ecological Economics Sustainable Rural Development Resource Recycling Science Socio-Cultural Symbiosis Environmental Marketing Management Environmental Perspectives in Asian Economic History Environmental Education Department of Technology and Ecology Environmentally-friendly Industries for Sustainable Development Environmental Infrastructure Engineering Global Environmental Architecture Environmental Biotechnology Landscape Ecology and Planning Environmental Systems Biology Department of Natural Resources Regional Planning Earthquake Disaster Risk Management Atmospheric Chemistry Ecosystem Production and Dynamics Terrestrial Ecosystems Management Aquatic Environmental Biology